Friends say Tijuana woman was stalked even after death

 The suspect once reportedly worked as a sort of civilian intern for a police forensic office and liked to present himself as a former cop, though he never was one.
 He also approached police to find out information on their investigation of Marbella’s death, according to prosecutors quoted by the newspaper El Imparcial.

 State prosecutors said they had more evidence when they arrested Juan on Feb.
-21, including GPS location data from his phone showing he was with Marbella after she disappeared and his DNA was found under the dead woman’s fingernails.
+21, including GPS location data from his phone showing he had been with Marbella after she disappeared and his DNA was found under the dead woman’s fingernails.

 For three days after her disappearance, relatives had been telling police they suspected Juan of taking her; Brenda believes that if they had searched Juan’s house, they could have found her alive.
 “I told them, if you had acted, my sister might still be alive,” Brenda said